Writing

 Teachers use the National Curriculum and school progression grids to plan a unit that encompasses spelling, punctuation and grammar.
 These lessons build towards a piece of writing which showcases pupils' acquired knowledge, skills and understanding.
 We tailor our curriculum to meet the needs and interests of our pupils, choosing texts or subject areas to drive the writing curriculum to inspire, motivate and establish pupil enjoyment and engagement in the subject.

-• Handwriting is taught using the Sheffield Cursive scheme
+- Handwriting is taught using the Letter Join scheme

 Curriculum Documents